pebblecode/pebble-handbook/hiring-great-talent/developer/screening-candidates.md

 If it helps, it might be useful to use the following 5 Questions to help us quickly screen candidates

 - What technologies / frameworks / tools are you hoping to be able to try out soon?
-— Let’s us identify if they’re keen to keep learning, plus learn what kind of things they’re interested in
+ (Let’s us identify if they’re keen to keep learning, plus learn what kind of things they’re interested in)
 - How would you compare Angular, Backbone and React?
-— Firstly tells us that they know a little bit about these, secondly that they can objectively compare things
+ (Firstly tells us that they know a little bit about these, secondly that they can objectively compare things)
 - How do you follow the latest tech news?
-— Looking out for them attending meetups, following good developers on e.g. Twitter, etc.
+ (Looking out for them attending meetups, following good developers on e.g. Twitter, etc.)

 ## Phone Interview 2
 (~20-30mins)